hikchoi/cerebrarium/vault/projects.set-up-para.md

 - Dendron's hierarchical way of organizing notes naturally eliminate the need to artificially set up the `area`s in PARA
 - Simply not thinking about a rigid structure for PARA makes it much more easier to grasp the idea.

+2021-04-15 3:37 AM
+- It is a bit hard trying to navigate between projects.
+- Using a flat hierarchy of `projects.*` is simple, but in the graph view everything is overlapping.
+    - There is no distinction between _active_ and _pending_ projects.
+    - Projects need to be archived to make room for other projects to become visible.
+- The alternative is to ditch tagging with `tags.projects.[active|pending]` and simply making a `projects.active.*` hierarchy for currently active projects and `projects.pending.*` for planned projects.
+    - Maybe also just have a local `projects.archived.*` hierarchy?
+I need to think about this.